AmithBV0606/NextJs-Part-2/README.md

 - Without the file, you'll get a 404 error.

 **NOTE :** `default.tsx` can mirror the content from `page.tsx` or show something completely different.

+### Conditional Routes :

+- Imagine you want to show different content based on whether a user is logged in or not.

+- You might want to display a dashboard for authenticated users but show a login page for those who aren't.

+- Conditional routes allow us to achieve this while maintaining completely seperate code on the same URL.